 Santorini pumice and ash supported the new date.

 In other words, the dates for Egyptian history may be 100 years too low

 for the period around 1500 BC.
 (Science Illustrated, 2008)

-Egypt’s priesthood and pharoahs were not objective historians but
+Egypt’s priesthood and pharoahs were not objective

 destroyed whatever history they didn’t like.
 For example: